material-foundation/material-remixer-ios/README.md

 open your-project.xcworkspace
 ~~~

-### 4. Add variables
+### 4. Initialize Remixer and add variables

 Now you’re ready to add Remixer to your app!
-Begin by importing the Remixer header and call |attachToKeyWindow| in your AppDelegate:
+Begin by importing the Remixer header and call `[RMXRemixer attachToKeyWindow]` in your AppDelegate:

 ~~~ objc
 #import "Remixer.h"